Contact information

 -

-Ankita Sharma is a DPhil student at the University of Oxford, an Honorary Fellow with the George Institute of Global Health, and a Consultant Sonographer who has a particular interest in innovative research methods and Digital Health Technology.
+Ankita Sharma is a DPhil student at the University of Oxford, a Research Associate with the George Institute for Global Health, and a Consultant Sonographer with a specialist interest in Artificial Intelligence and Women’s Health.

-In 2010, Ankita initiated her clinical career as a Diagnostic Medical Sonographer in Edmonton, Canada.
-She later expanded her professional scope by relocating to the UK in 2016 where she contributed to London's diagnostic health sector while collaborating with international device manufacturers in the area of Point of Care Ultrasound (POCUS).
-During this time, Ankita also worked as a Research Sonographer with Intelligent Ultrasound, supporting the development of Artificial Intelligence-based Sonography Software to standardise antenatal Sonographic Screening.
-In 2018, Ankita was recognised for her contributions to the Digital Health sector and endorsed by Tech Nation under the category of "Exceptional Talent" which led to Ankita being awarded the prestigious Exceptional Talent Visa by the UK Home Office in 2018.
+Ankita began her clinical career in 2010 as a Diagnostic Medical Sonographer in Edmonton, Canada.
+In 2016, she relocated to the UK, where she contributed to London’s diagnostic health sector while collaborating with international device manufacturers in developing Point of Care Ultrasound (POCUS) devices.
+She also worked as a Research Sonographer with Intelligent Ultrasound, supporting the clinical validation of AI-based sonography software to standardise antenatal screening.
+In 2018, Ankita was recognised for her contributions to the digital health sector and endorsed by Tech Nation under the “Exceptional Talent” category, which led to her being awarded the UK Home Office’s prestigious Exceptional Talent Visa.

-Alongside her clinical role, Ankita continued to pursue her academic interests which led to an MSc in Sexual and Reproductive Medicine with Distinction from the University of South Wales, followed by a second MSc in Translational Health Sciences from the University of Oxford.
-Her thesis work at Oxford, focusing on menstrual health and hygiene policies in India, stimulated her interest in the integral role of ASHA workers in India's healthcare system.
+Alongside her clinical role as lead Consultant Sonographer, overseeing 11 Sonography clinics, Ankita continued to pursue her academic interests.
+She earned an MSc with Distinction in Sexual and Reproductive Medicine from the University of South Wales, followed by a second MSc in Translational Health Sciences from the University of Oxford.
+Her MSc research, which focused on menstrual health and hygiene policy in India, deepened her interest in the role of ASHA workers within the Indian healthcare system.